robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

       - second: If documentation gets long, it can be split to multiple lines.
 Wrapped lines should be indented consistently.

-Robot Framework supports `-`, `+` and `*` followed by a space as list markers in this context.
-Notice also that the whole list needs to indented with two spaces or more.
+Robot Framework supports `-`, `+` and `*`, followed by a space, as list markers in this context.
+The whole list also needs to indented with two or more spaces the same way as other blocks.

 Robot Framework also supports formatting section headers using the asterisk (`*`) and underscore (`_`) characters that are typically used for bold and italics in different documentation formats.
-The colon can be either inside (e.g. `*Args:*`) or outside (e.g. `*Returns*:`) formatting.
+The colon can be either inside or outside formatting so, for example, both `*Args:*` and `*Args*:` are supported.

 Argument names can be formatted using the backtick character (:codesc:`\``) that is typically used for inline code.
+It is possible to use both single backticks like :codesc:`\`name\`` and double backticks like :codesc:`\`\`name\`\``.
-In this case the colon must not be formatted, so only something like :codesc:`\`first\`: The doc of the first argument` is supported.
+In this case the colon must not be formatted, so only something like :codesc:`\`name\`: Documentation` is supported.

 Possible header and argument name formatting is totally ignored by Robot Framework and thus has an effect only if the documentation is processed using other tools.
-Actual argument and return value documentation can also contain formatting and that is handled the same way as `formatting elsewhere in the documentation`__.
+Actual argument, return value and exception documentation can also contain formatting and that is handled the same way as `formatting elsewhere in the documentation`__.

+.. note:: External tools that understand `Google style`_ documentation conventions
+          may not accept extra formatting that Robot Framework supports.
+Test the used formatting with all the used tools if interoperability is important.

 __ `Documentation syntax`_